madhavkolla/TODO-LIST/README.md

 While this video talks about Sublime as a “has-been,” the people who make Sublime have recently updated the editor making it a viable option today.

 ```
-Dreamweaver
-Dreamweaver was the industry standard for website creation in the late 1990’s and early 2000’s.
-Dreamweaver is a WYSIWYG (weeeseeewigggeeee) tool - what you see is what you get
-It allows you to drag-and-drap items around and dreamweaver writes the code for you
-As dreamweaver writes the code for you, it can be a big crutch that prevents you from writing and learning the code yourself
-It is strongly recommended that you do not use dreamweaver
-Most professional website builders today do not use dreamweaver.
-Description:
-I just have to mention Dreamweaver because I don’t want you to fall in its evil embrace.
-Dreamweaver is like the drug dealer who gives crack cocaine to people, gets them hooked, then sucks all of the money out of them as their lives are destroyed.
-Dreamweaver will make you feel very good at first, but ultimately it will make you a pathetic and insecure coder who doesn’t understand anything.

 ## TODO LIST